-DOH identifies 297 non-operational super health centers
+DOH finds 300 non-operational super health centers nationwide

 Topics in this story